awoie/vp-token-spec/README.md

 This section illustrates examples when W3C Verifiable Credentials objects are requested using `claims` parameter and returned inside ID Tokens.

-### Self-Issued OP with Verifiable Presentation in ID Token
+### Self-Issued OpenID Provider with Verifiable Presentation in ID Token

 Below are the examples when W3C Verifiable Credentials are requested and returned inside ID Token as part of Self-Issued OP response.
 ID Token contains a `vp_jwt` or `vp_ldp` element with the Verifiable Presentation data.
 It can also contain `vc_jwt` or `vc_ldp` element with the Verifiable Credential data.